flightaware/libpg2sdr/soapy/README.cubicsdr.md

 ## Tuning

-The tuner logic is not yet hooked up to liblpcsdr / the soapysdr driver.
-You will need to manually configure the tuner using the python scripts.
-Changing the "center frequency" in CubicSDR (top right corner) does _nothing_ -- but you probably want to set it to the same frequency as you actually tuned the tuner to, for simplicity.
-Same with gain, changing the gain in CubicSDR does nothing.

-Keep CubicSDR running.
-In a separate console window, run the python tuner.py script to configure the tuner.
-You'll want to tune just above the frequency region you're interested in:
+The "center frequency" (top right corner) in CubicSDR controls the tuned PLL frequency.
+Frequencies immediately below the PLL will be captured (e.g., to see the broadcast FM spectrum, try tuning to 100MHz and you will see 95-100MHz)

+## Gain

+Currently the soapy driver just sets a fixed gain.

+You can use the python tuner.py script in a separate console while CubicSDR is running, to change the gains manually:

 ```
 $ cd ~/git/liblpcsdr/lpcsdr_firmware
-$ python/tuner.py --reset
-$ python/tuner.py --pll 99.5M
 $ python/tuner.py --lna-gain 7 --mix-gain 7 --vga-gain 7
-$ python/tuner.py --hpf 500 --lpf-below 5M
 ```

 ## Interpreting the waterfall

 The current implementation is a bit of a hack, in that it does not actually shift the signal to baseband.
 What you're seeing is directly the spectrum of the real-valued signal coming from the ADC.

-The left-hand side of the spectrum is what you want to be looking at; this is the uninverted part of spectrum immediately below the PLL frequency you set.
-So in the above case you should set the CubicSDR "center frequency" to 99.5MHz, to match the PLL, and then all the frequencies in the waterfall that are below 99.5MHz show what's being received.
-Frequencies above 99.5MHz are a mirror-image of the low side, not actually new RF signals.
+You will see a mirrored signal, mirrored around a center frequency which is the PLL / center frequency you set.
+The right-hand side of the spectrum is exactly what the ADC is seeing, relative to the center frequency.
+Because we're capturing the low sideband (i.e. frequencies below the PLL frequency), this spectrum is an inverted version of the RF signal.
+The frequency markings in CubicSDR won't correspond to real RF frequencies on the right-hand side.

+The left-hand side is a mirror-image of the right-hand side (because we are doing a discrete Fourier transform on a real-valued signal, and that produces negative frequency components that mirror the positive frequency components).
+The frequency markings in CubicSDR _are_ correct for this side of the spectrum.
+For example, if you tune the PLL to 100MHz, and then see a signal at 98MHz, then that reflects a RF signal input that really is at 98MHz.

 It should look something like this: